sambidiah/Mini-Project-1/README.md

 - Webserver Software (MAMP)
 - DNS server software (NAMO)

-2) Connect devices to switch and make sure they can communicate
+2) Connect devices to switch

 *Objective of this step* - Confirm that you are able to commincate with devices on your LAN